Fig 1. Some cotton products.

 Carding and combing

-Carding is a process used in textile manufacture whereby the fibers are laid out parallel to each other, then gathered into loose strands (card slivers) about 25 millimeters (1 inch) thick.
+Carding is a process used in textile manufacture whereby the fibers are laid out parallel to each other, then gathered into loose strands (card slivers) about 25 mm (1 in) thick.
 The longest fibers only are used for high-quality yarns and are obtained by combing them out on a machine in which the fibers are held by rows of pins.
 The slivers are then drawn through a series of rubber rollers, each pair of which moves quicker than the previous pair so that the fibers elongate to form rovings.
 These rovings are then ready for spinning.

 Washing and retting